Home page © COPYRIGHT NOW UNBANNED PUBLICATIONS

 On this page, following the above mentioned article:

-· What can we learn from Esau’s hard-hearted unrepentance, from which he could not turn, although he desired it with tears, and which separated him from God?”
+· What can we learn from Esau’s hard-hearted unrepentance from which “he could not turn although he desired it with tears, and which separated him from God?”

 © NONE OF THESE BOOKS AND ARTICLES ARE FOR SALE, YET THE CONTENT AND CONTEXT MUST NOT BE ALTERED, SOLD OR USED IN MATERIAL THAT IS SOLD, CLAIMED OR PREACHED AS PERSONAL PROPERTY AND REVELATION, DISTRIBUTED FOR PERSONAL GAIN, OR MISUSED IN ANY WAY.